-Prosecutors in Taiwan routinely prosecute bettors and operators engaged in gambling activities, whether casino style machines, card games, or wagers on sports and other events.
+Prosecutors in Taiwan routinely prosecute bettors and operators engaged in gambling activities, whether in the case of casino style machines, card games, or wagers on sports and other events.
 Prison sentences can be for up to three years.
+In addition, Taiwan prosecutors have expanded cooperation with overseas counterparts in order to enhance the ability to prosecute Taiwanese citizens based outside Taiwan who operate Taiwan-targeted gaming websites in contravention of applicable gaming laws.